-Shirt: Short-sleeved solid-colored polo shirt in any shade of color.
-These may be any brand but must cover the midriff.
-A traditional v-neck or cardigan sweater, without inappropriate patterns, words or symbols, may be worn on cooler days (no hoodies, sweatshirts, or zippered casual wear).
+Shirt: Short or long-sleeved polo in navy blue or white with the school's logo.
+Must be purchased from our uniform company.
+A traditional, solid-colored v-neck or cardigan sweater, without inappropriate patterns, words or symbols, may be worn on cooler days (no hoodies, sweatshirts, blouses, or zippered casual wear).

 Shoes: For safety reasons, students may not wear backless shoes, heels above one inch, or flip-flops.
 All other shoes are acceptable.
+Sneakers may be worn every day.